wyarde/talk-store-build-metadata-in-git/index.md

 ## Why link artifacts to commits?

+\
+Build artifact ↔ Commit SHA

 ### For traceability

-- Build artifact ➡ Commit SHA
+> - Build artifact ➡ Commit SHA
-- 💤 Boring 💤
+> - 💤 Boring 💤

 ::: notes
 Traceability means you can always find the version of code for any artifact/release/installer/installation.
 In open source, this concept is not that important anymore since distribution of build output is just for convenience